Southeast Solomonic languages

 The family of Southeast Solomonic languages forms a branch of the Oceanic languages.
-It consists of some 26 languages covering the South East Solomon Islands, from the tip of Santa Isabel to Makira.
-The fact that there is little diversity amongst these languages, compared to groups of similar size in Melanesia, suggests that they dispersed in the relatively recent past.
-Bugotu and Gela are two of the most conservative languages.
+It consists of some 26 languages covering the Eastern Solomon Islands, from the tip of Santa Isabel to Makira.
+It is defined by the merger of Proto-Oceanic *l and *R. The fact that there is little diversity amongst these languages, compared to groups of similar size in Melanesia, suggests that they dispersed in the relatively recent past.
+Bugotu, Gela and Lengo are three of the most conservative languages out of all of them.

 Languages

 According to Lynch, Ross, & Crowley (2002), the structure of the family is as follows: